Paterno Castle (New York City): History

-The completed castle survived barely two decades.
 Paterno moved to Greenwich, Connecticut, and in 1938 he razed the castle and most of the rest of the estate to erect Castle Village complex of co-operative apartments.
 The area was becoming increasingly residential, and The New York Times quoted Paterno as saying that "the many improvements in that part of the city...had led to a strong residential movement in that area with a definite demand for the finer type of garden type apartments.”

 Paterno died in 1946 aged 69, eight years after the castle's demolition.

 Other constituents

 Guest house

 The former guest house of the estate is a remnant leftover after the estate's redevelopment.
 Located at 16 Chittenden Avenue at the corner of West 186th Street, the house was built around 1925, and sits on a 250 ft pier suspended over a sheer drop to the Henry Hudson Parkway and the Hudson River Greenway.
 It was commissioned by Cleveland Walcutt, an engineer, who built it on land he purchased from the estate of the editor of the New York Herald, James Gordon Bennett Jr. The house is sometimes referred to locally as "The Pumpkin House", because of its orange color when lit up at night.